Stassi Schroeder & Beau Clark Pack On The PDA In The Ocean On Hawaiian Vacay

 “Love this guys!” he wrote, adding a smiling emoji.

-Castmates, Tom Schwartz and Katie Maloney have accompanied the pair on their romantic vacation.
+Castmates Tom Schwartz and Katie Maloney accompanied the pair on their romantic vacation.
 On August 21, Stassi uploaded a picture of the couples on a double date, enjoying lunch.

 According to Us Weekly, Stassi’s vacation is well-deserved.
-The Next Level Basic author has reportedly wrapped up on the filming of Season 8 of Vanderpump Rules.
+The Next Level Basic author has reportedly wrapped up the filming of Season 8 of Vanderpump Rules.
 On the August 9 episode of her podcast, Straight Up with Stassi, the reality television star opened up about the difficult season.

 “We’re at the homestretch from filming, I have a few days left.
 My brain is mush,” Stassi said to Beau, who was the guest for the episode.